serenitystar-ai/serenitystar-dotnet/README.md

 // Send a message that might require a connector AgentResult response = await conversation.SendMessageAsync("I need a summary of my latest meeting notes stored in google drive");

+// Check if there are pending actions (e.g., authentication required) if (response.PendingActions.Count > 0)
+{
+    foreach (PendingAction action in response.PendingActions)
+    {
+        if (action is ConnectionPendingAction connectionAction)
+        {
+            Console.WriteLine($"Authentication required for {connectionAction.ConnectorName}");
+            Console.WriteLine($"Please visit: {connectionAction.Url}");

             // Here the user should complete the authentication process.

-// Check connector status for this conversation (you can use a loop to check every 5 seconds) ConnectorStatusRes status = await conversation.GetConnectorStatusAsync(new GetConnectorStatusReq {
+            // Check connector status for this conversation (you can use a loop to check every 5 seconds) ConnectorStatusResult status = await ConnectorScope.GetConnectorStatusAsync(
+                client.HttpClient,
+                "chef-assistant",
+                new GetConnectorStatusReq
+                {
                     AgentInstanceId = Guid.Parse(conversation.ConversationId!),
-    // Get the connector id using response.PendingActions[index].ConnectorId ConnectorId = Guid.Parse("connector-uuid")
+                    ConnectorId = connectionAction.ConnectorId
                 });

             Console.WriteLine($"Is Connected: {status.IsConnected}"); // true or false

             // You can use this to determine if a connector needs authentication if (!status.IsConnected)
             {
                 Console.WriteLine("Connector is not connected.
 Please authenticate.");
-    // After user authenticates the connector...
+                // Wait and check again...
+            }
+        }
+    }
 }

 // Once connected, send the message again